The four pillars of primary production at Duck Creek QLD

 Land stewardship recognises that there are specific elements within the natural environment (economists call them natural capital, environmentalists call them ecosystems services and we like to call them Pillars), that are paramount in any successful farming or conservation system:

-I cannot stress enough the importance of soils to the health and survival of Human Beings as a species.
-Soils constitute the terrestrial surfaces (land) that we require as space to live on and operate our economic systems.
-They cycle and recycle the wastes we produce within our socio-economic systems and become storage vessels (sinks) for the wastes that are toxic or cannot be assimilated back into the natural systems.
+I cannot stress enough the importance of soils to the health and survival of humans as a species.
+Soils constitute the terrestrial surfaces (land) on which we live and operate our economic systems.
+They cycle and recycle waste we produce within our socio-economic systems and become storage vessels (sinks) for wastes that are toxic or cannot be assimilated easily back into natural systems.
 These wastes directly threaten the health and success of all species, humans included.

 Most importantly though, when soils are functioning as unpolluted, biologically healthy, mineral and nutrient dense growing mediums, they become the primary source of every vitamin, antioxidant and trace mineral, humans require for optimal health and the prevention of disease.
-At the same time they are home to the largest and most biologically diverse ecosystems that support some of the least studied organisms on our planet.
+At the same time they are home to the largest and most biologically diverse ecosystems and are the least studied (therefore understood) organisms and ecosystems on our planet.

 The concept of water cycling is fairly simple.